go-ruleguard/go-ruleguard.github.io/by-example/index.md

 1. [Optional submatches](optional-submatches) - usign `*` variable modifier to match variadic or optional parts of the pattern
 1. [Filters](filters) - using [`Where()`](https://pkg.go.dev/github.com/quasilyte/go-ruleguard/dsl/fluent#Matcher.Where) to reject the unwanted matches
 1. [Type filters](type-filters) - applying type-based constraints to your rules
+1. Type patterns - mastering the advanced type pattern matching techniques
+1. External types - using [`Import()`](https://pkg.go.dev/github.com/quasilyte/go-ruleguard/dsl/fluent#Matcher.Import) to bind qualified type names
 1. Underlying types - understanding the underlying types in Go and how can we handle them in the Ruleguard
-1. External types - using [`Import()`](https://pkg.go.dev/github.com/quasilyte/go-ruleguard/dsl/fluent#Matcher.Import) to bind qualified type names
 1. File predicates - applying file-scoped filters
 1. Text filters - matching "literal" variables (by their name) and more
 1. Constexpr evaluation - writing filters based on the expression values